emmahewson/mp2_travel_quiz/README.md

 * There is explanatory text at the top telling the user to click on a marker, though the markers in themselves encourage users to click on them due to the popularity of Google Maps and people's knowledge of it
 * When a marker is clicked text and images appear about that destination highlight
 * The highlight images have associated "alt" values to make them accessible
-* The page scrolls to the bottom of the highlights section when a marker is clicked, this makes sure that the user can see the photos that appear
+* The page scrolls down when a marker is clicked, this varies depending on screen size - on a large device it scrolls to the bottom of the highlights div, this makes sure that the user can see the whole highlight text and photos on screen at the same time, on a smaller device, where this isn't possible, it scrolls to the top of the highlight text.
 * This section is fully responsive, as well as layout changes to the main div and photos the map zoom level also changes for different devices to allow the whole country to appear on the user's screen and all markers to be visible and not too close together.
 * If something goes wrong and the map fails to load Google has a built in error message to handle the problem in a user-friendly way
 * The map also has Google's in-built functionality including: